 It is important to have a tribe.
 They elevate you, support you and inspire you.
 Your vibe attracts your tribe!
 If an individual is not contributing to your personal or professional growth and development then they do not deserve your time.

 How has your partnership with Food for the Hungry, allowed you and your family to assist the families in Haiti and grasp a totally new outlook on life?

 Haiti remains among the poorest and most unequal countries in Latin America with over half of Haitian citizens living without access to sanitation, housing, education and employment opportunities.
 My husband and I have visited and participated in mission work in Haiti multiple times and we are in awe of the determination and resilience of the Haitian people.

 We began working with Food for the Hungry right before I found out about our pregnancy.
-At the beginning of my first trimester, when nausea and my inability to eat or drink, and many other pregnancy symptoms were slowly taking over my daily activities, I felt frustrated.
+At the beginning of my first trimester when nausea and my inability to eat or drink along with many other pregnancy symptoms were slowly taking over my daily activities, I felt frustrated.
 This was the first time in my life that I felt I was suffering from starvation because my body would not allow me to ingest or digest anything substantial for a prolonged amount of time.

-While dealing with the agony of severe hunger pains, in combination with the fatigue and stress many new moms feel during this time, one night I broke down and cried.
-I was literally starving, craving every food imaginable, from watermelon to boiled eggs, and it felt as though I was physically and mentally suffering.
-I cried, and cried, and cried because I was so hungry and frustrated.
+One night, while dealing with the agony of severe hunger pains in combination with the fatigue and stress many new moms feel during this time, I broke down and cried.
+I was literally starving.
+I craved every food imaginable from watermelon to boiled eggs.
+I was physically and mentally suffering.
+I literally cried because I was so hungry and frustrated.

 I thank God for this inspiring and humbling moment.
 He showed me that although the child I was carrying would never experience extreme poverty on unimaginable levels, millions of children throughout the globe live with this reality daily.